appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle server from the server image.

-- Log in to the Microsoft Azure with your account.
+- Log in to Microsoft Azure with your account.

 - Head to the Virtual machines menu to create a virtual machine.